Every surgical procedure is associated with specific risks and benefits. These risks include but are not limited to the following:

 Breast implants are quite durable and rupture is relatively rare.
 Although a breast implant may rupture at any time after surgery, this is more likely to occur with implants which have been in place for more than ten years.
-The International MRI Study performed in 2006 showed a rupture rate of 15% for implants which were on average 11 years old.
 MRI screening is recommended by the FDA for silicone implants at 3 years after your initial surgery, and every two years thereafter, to assess for silent rupture.
 Dr. Naidu recommends yearly examinations to rule out any issues with the implants.
 If there is a questionable rupture, an ultrasound will be ordered because this is a relatively cheap and rapid study.
 If the ultrasound is equivocal, an MRI will be scheduled for further evaluation.
 If a rupture is found, removal with or without replacement is recommended.

 Following placement of any type of implant into the body, whether it be a breast implant, a pacemaker, or a hip replacement, the body will form a small amount of scar tissue around the device to protect it.
 In approximately 5% of cases, the scar tissue may become firm and tight, creating something called capsular contracture.
 In some cases, there is associated pain, or the shape of the implant may become distorted.
 For severe cases, surgical revision with implant replacement may be required.